 In Google Chrome, open Settings.
 Click on Show advanced settings and scroll down to Privacy.
 Click on the Content settings button.
 You will see the setting as shown above.

-You may select the Block third-party cookies and site data option.
+You may select the Block third-party cookies option.
 Click Done and exit.

 Accept third-party cookies in Firefox